-- Obtain an understanding of the management's annual impairment test, including evaluation of relevant internal controls designed by management to estimate the free cash flows and discount rates applied. - Obtain management's cash flow forecasts and document and assess the key assumptions used by management. - Inquire of key senior management to corroborate the assumptions applied in the forecasts and document the minutes of the inquiry meetings. - Perform a retrospective review of the current year actual results as compared to the prior year forecasts in accordance with Dutch Standards on Auditing 540 guidance. - Perform a re-estimation review of the current year forecasts, for FY 2023 FY 2026, compared to the prior year forecasts for the same period.. - Assessment of the appropriateness of the methodology and mathematical accuracy of the calculations in the model. - Assessment of management's goodwill impairment analysis with a focus on the assumptions to which the outcome of the impairment test is most sensitive, such as the WACC and terminal growth rate used based on historical data and analysis of sensitivities. - Assessment of the adequacy of the related disclosure in relation to the requirements of IAS 36.
+- Obtain an understanding of the management's annual impairment test, including evaluation of relevant internal controls designed by management to estimate the free cash flows applied. - Obtain management's cash flow forecasts and document and assess the key assumptions used by management. - Inquire of key senior management to corroborate the assumptions applied in the forecasts. - Perform a retrospective review of the current year actual results as compared to the prior year forecasts in accordance with Dutch Standards on Auditing 540 guidance. - Perform a re-estimation review of the current year forecasts, for FY 2024 FY 2029, compared to the prior year forecasts for the same period. - Assess the appropriateness of the methodology and mathematical accuracy of the calculations in the model. - Perform independent assessment of WACC and terminal growth rate and compare with management's WACC and terminal growth rate to determine the reasonability thereof. - Assess management's goodwill impairment analysis with a focus on the assumptions to which the outcome of the impairment test is most sensitive, such as the WACC and terminal growth rate used based on analysis of sensitivities. - Assess the adequacy of the related disclosure in relation to the requirements of IAS 36.